mmaether/cheatsheets/docker.md

 ------- | ------------- | ------
 `docker start -a <id>` | Start a container. | `docker start -a 7fb44b5f5e7a7fcd1320d7c01de4e32479679d594ce97416ae6d70d3810a421a`

+## Manage Containers

 ### docker ps

 Command | Functionality | Output
 ------- | ------------- | ------
 `docker ps` | List containers. | See table below.
-`docker ps --all` or `docker ps -a` | List all containers, even if they've been stopped or exited. | See table above.
+`docker ps --all` or `docker ps -a` | List all containers, even if they've been stopped or exited. | See table below.

 ```
 CONTAINER ID   IMAGE                    COMMAND                  CREATED      STATUS                PORTS                  NAMES